apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 # Monitoring

-This bundle includes Ganglia for system-level monitoring of the namenode, resourcemanager, slave, and client units.
+This bundle includes Ganglia for system-level monitoring of the namenode, resourcemanager, slave, kafka, and zookeeper units.
 Metrics are sent to a centralized ganglia unit for easy viewing in a browser.
 To view the ganglia web interface, find the `PUBLIC-ADDRESS` of the Ganglia application and expose it:

     juju status ganglia
     juju expose ganglia